cerner/terra-core/packages/terra-list/docs/guides/MultiSelectList.md

 # Terra List - Implementing a Multi Select List

 The terra-list implementation requires controlled state if selections are required.
-As a result selections are applied at child items generation from HOC state.
-The following guide show you how to implement that state within a multiple items selection variant of list, as well as implement the additional narrowing requirements of a max selection for items.
+As a result, selections are applied when child items are generated from HOC state.
+The following guide will show you how to implement that state within a multiple items selection variant of list, as well as implement the additional narrowing requirements of a max selection for items.

 ## State Management
 The state of selection needs to be managed for the list in a High Order Component (HOC).
 In this example we are going to be a unique key, but the type of state used is open to the implementor of the HOC.